SkylineCommunications/dataminer-docs/connector-help/connector_help/Eltek_Inverter_Candis.md

 # Eltek Inverter Candis

-This driver can be used to display information related to the Eltek Inverter Candis converter device.
+This connector can be used to display information related to the Eltek Inverter Candis converter device.

 ## About

-This driver uses an **SNMP** interface to communicate with the Eltek Inverter Candis device.
+This connector uses an **SNMP** interface to communicate with the Eltek Inverter Candis device.

 ### Version Info